Top Quark Physics at the Tevatron: Introduction

-In this article we will concentrate on what has been experimentally established by the Tevatron experiments and the analysis techniques required to do so focused on already published results.
+In recent years there have been several reviews of top-quark physics~\cite{Quadt:2007jk,Incandela:2009, Wicke:2010, Wagner:2010, Pleier:2009, Demina:2008, Kehoe:2008}.
+In this article we will concentrate on what has been experimentally established by the Tevatron experiments and the analysis techniques required to do so.
 The emphasis of this article will be on the $\ppbar\ra\ttbar$ process responsible for most of the progress to date.
-The study of top quarks is expected to evolve over the next decade using data from CERN's Large Hadron Collider (LHC).
+While the $\ppbar\ra tq$ process has been recently observed~\cite{Aaltonen:2010st, Abazov:2009st, Aaltonen:2009st} the available samples are still rather small, which limits their sensitivity relative to what can be accomplished with the \ttbar\ sample.
+Recent reviews of the emerging field of top-quark studies using the $tq$ events are available~\cite{Heinson:2010, Heinson:2011}.
+The study of top quarks is expected to evolve over the next years using data from CERN's Large Hadron Collider (LHC).
 Where appropriate we comment on differences between the Tevatron studies and the LHC possibilities.